alexmorten/smag-mvp/README.md

 - [ ] compress pictures in storage?
 - [ ] write kafka messages as protobuf?
 - [ ] single error queue? or no error queue?

+not possible right now
+- [ ] use cockroach db as postgres replacement (change data capture is enterprise feature)
+- [ ] use changestream handling from cockroach db